 In this article you’ll find out what causes hemorrhoids as well as the common symptoms and treatment.

 Hemorrhoids are inflammations that happen in the veins in the lower area of the rectum or anus, which dilate in excess and become a series of varicose veins.

 These inflammations are very uncomfortable and can even become painful.
 They can appear internally, externally, or in both parts at the same time.

-When the hemorrhoids aren’t serious, there isn’t usually a symptom that shows that you are suffering from them.
-However, when they are serious, the following symptoms can occur:
+When the hemorrhoids aren’t serious, there aren’t usually any symptoms.
+However, when they’re serious, the following symptoms can occur: